danipragustia/0x4/hire.md

 ## Info

-You can hire me by sending on danipragustia [at] disroot [dot] org.
+You can hire me by sending an email on danipragustia [at] disroot [dot] org.

-I have knowledge with Web Development programming like PHP, Javascript (NodeJS) and Python as well.

 If you want asking something, please dont hestiate  [ask me](https://0x4.me/about).